frcdesign/FRCDesign.org/docs/mechanism-examples/drivebase/swerve/index.md

 # Swerve Drivebases
-The drivebase is the single most important part of your robot, providing a bed for every other subsystem to build off.
-Examples of different drivebases can provide inspiration for electronics layout, bellypan shapes, and structural cross members for mounting, all of which can be a hard but crucial part of designing a robot, as accessibility and maintainability need to be preserved even as subsystems get placed on top of the robot.
+The drivebase is the single most important part of your robot, if you can't move, you can't score or play defense.
+All other mechanisms will also build on top of the drivebase.
+These examples can provide useful inspiration for electronics layout, bellypan design, and structural supports.

 ## Featured